thequantumpotato/s-LOGO-IDE/doc/DESIGN_PLAN.md

     * We plan to make our API extendable by using interfaces.
 For example, we plan to create a 'SubView' interface that allows us to have other classes implement it.
 For example, we would want a CommandView class and VariableView class that implement the SubView interface.
 That way, if anyone ever needs to create a new type of View, there will already be a set of methods that that new class needs to implement.

 * Front-End External API:
     * This API will be used to control the user display by other classes in the program.
 It will update values in the User interface such as the displayed values of the custom-defined variables/functions or being told to display an error message.
-The backend will manage the UI through this API.
+The backend_external will manage the UI through this API.
     * We decided to try and limit the scope of this API, as we feel as though we don't necessarily want the Front-end classes to be called too much by the back-end.
 The main front-end class, View, will exist only in the Controller class and main class, and the only methods it can call on View, for now, are updating the variable names to be displayed, and signaling the View to display an error.

 * Back-End Internal API: